 Passing Off the Work of Another As One’s Own

-In addition to copyright protection, landscape designers can protect their original work under the Lanham Act.
 The Lanham Act provides a federal cause of action for unfair competition, meaning that a person is prohibited from passing off work done by another as their own work.
 In other words, a person cannot cause confusion to the public by providing a false or misleading representation that a particular work is their own.
 While copyright protects against copying of the design itself, the Lanham Act affords protection to landscape designers when their design is shown, but without proper attribution.

 With the popularity of social media sharing, an accidental violation of the Lanham Act can be easier than one may think.
 Simply posting a photo of a worksite or completed project without properly affording credit to the landscape designer could open up the company and/or social media user to significant liability.
 Specifically, other social media users could see the post and believe that the space was designed by the company that posted the work instead of the true creator: the landscape designer.